-Best hip-hop album ever, bar none.
-While Eminem is skilled, there has never been, and there never will be, a better album than Illmatic, which happens to be Nas at the top of his lyrical game, which is considerable, to say the least.
-The production was near perfect with DJ Premier on the boards for some of the tracks, and LES and Q-Tip had their moments as well.
-This album changed hip hop fundamentally, and that is why there is no better album.
+The best hip-hop album ever, bar none.
+While Eminem is skilled, there has never been, and there never will be, a better album than Illmatic.
+This album showcases Nas at the peak of his lyrical game, which is considerable to say the least.
+The production was near perfect, with DJ Premier on the boards for some of the tracks.
+LES and Q-Tip also had their moments.
+This album fundamentally changed hip-hop, and that is why there is no better album.

-Everyone can say what they want about Eminem, just because he is white.
-But this album is a masterpiece, each song is shockingly brilliant and is just incredible.
-Stan is one of the greatest stories I have ever heard in a song and songs like Criminal, Who Knew and The Way I Am are classic songs that told all his critics and haters to shut up and listen to what he had to say.
-He made this album with no fear and that is what makes this album so special.
+Everyone can say what they want about Eminem just because he is white.
+However, this album is a masterpiece.
+Each song is shockingly brilliant and simply incredible.
+Stan is one of the greatest stories I have ever heard in a song.
+Songs like Criminal, Who Knew, and The Way I Am are classics that tell all his critics and haters to shut up and listen to what he has to say.
+He made this album with no fear, and that is what makes it so special.

-Everyone on here doesn't like a white guy being at the top of rap but that's just the way it is.
+It seems that people don't like a white guy being at the top of rap, but that's just the way it is.

-Really a shame he only released two albums before his death.
-His flow is really easy, great songs like "Things Done Changed", "Juicy", and "Gimme the Loot" talking about the struggles of growing up, his rise to fame and luxury, and his life of crime.
+It's really a shame he only released two albums before his death.
+His flow is really smooth, with great songs like "Things Done Changed," "Juicy," and "Gimme the Loot" talking about the struggles of growing up, his rise to fame and luxury, and his life of crime.

-I go back and forth between this, Illmatic and Ready To Die for that top hip hop album.
-After at least 25 listens of EACH, I'm convinced this is it.
-Illmatic might've had the bigger impact but this was the blueprint for unique production technique and posses that would later form.
-Plus, just about every MC here went on to have big solo success, so yeah...
+I go back and forth between this, Illmatic, and Ready To Die for that top hip-hop album.
+After at least 25 listens of each, I'm convinced this is it.
+Illmatic might've had the bigger impact, but this was the blueprint for unique production techniques and posses that would later form.
+Plus, just about every MC here went on to have big solo success, so yeah.

 This album is exhilarating beginning to end.
 I've heard Ready To Die and Illmatic multiple times, and the same can't be said for them.

-Nothing is on the level of depth, meaning and complexity as To Pimp A Butterfly.
-The several concepts and philosophies in the lyrics along with an intricate reason behind every single beat and rhythm withing the allbum, historic.
-This is not just a rap album, it is a sublime piece artwork, a masterful story and a movement all in one.
-Kendrick Lamar goes throught the depths of his own life, society, Lucifer and of the people around him.
-The several genres of sound used all with a meaningful reason.
+Nothing compares to the depth, meaning, and complexity of To Pimp A Butterfly.
+The album is filled with various concepts and philosophies in its lyrics, and there is an intricate reason behind every single beat and rhythm.
+This is not just a rap album.
+It is a sublime piece of artwork, a masterful story, and a movement all in one.
+Kendrick Lamar delves into the depths of his own life, society, Lucifer, and the people around him.
+The multiple genres of sound are all used for meaningful reasons.
 The number of concepts and messages he explores is unfathomable.
-Honestly, no album could come close to this legendary work.
-There is just far too much to talk about in this album, one can only go listen and learn for themselves.
-This the Greatest Album of All Time.
-No Question.
+Honestly, no other album can come close to this legendary work.
+There is just far too much to discuss regarding this album.
+One can only go, listen, and learn for themselves.
+This is the greatest album of all time.
+No question.

 To Pimp a Butterfly hits you in a completely different way when you analyze and break it down piece by piece.
-This is a masterpiece, and easily the greatest rap album of all time.
-When you can relate to the topics very heavily, you start to take notice how much care, passion, and emotion were put into this record to give us some amazing commentary on society, storytelling, and symbolism through intelligent lyricism and wordplay.
-You can tell a story and the summary of the album just by the titles of each track, as well.
+This is a masterpiece and easily the greatest rap album of all time.
+When you can relate heavily to the topics, you start to notice the care, passion, and emotion that were poured into this record.
+It offers amazing commentary on society, storytelling, and symbolism through intelligent lyricism and wordplay.
+You can even tell a story and summarize the album just by looking at the titles of each track.

 I can't stand the so called experts that make these lists!
 Everyone of them puts a bunch of east coast artists on top.
 Truth is I've never heard one song off of Illmatic the so-called greatest album.
 I guarantee all you east coast judgmental, arrogant holy than though asses, know about all of dre's albums!
 Kiss my WEST COAST ASS

 It is literally the smoothest, yet hardest album I've ever heard.
-It's just funk mixed with classic hard core hip hop.
+It's just funk mixed with classic hardcore hip-hop.
 Nobody does it like Dre.
-This should be #1.
+This should be number 1.

-This one in my opinion should be top 3.
-From track 1 to the last it's all good.
-Everybody I know likes this album, don't know why it's so low
+This one, in my opinion, should be in the top 3.
+From track 1 to the last, it's all good.
+Everybody I know likes this album.
+I don't know why it's ranked so low.

 This Is An Album That Changed history.
 One of the only albums that had a parental advisory sticker at the time.
 And the first group to ever say the Police.
 Many people can agree that this is one of the greatest rap albums of all time.
 With songs like Straight Outta Compton, the Police, Gangsta Gangsta, Express yourself, And 8-Ball are great, These are some of the best rappers of all time.
 Dr. Dre, Ice Cube, and Eazy-E are a great example.